Want to Help?

 Throughout the year there are many different opportunities to support us, please contact Sarah Poucher on 07738 741150, email email@example.com

 The funding of LRSN relies on the generosity of individuals, companies and partners.

 You can support the work of LRSN and help us walk with the farming and rural community through tough times HERE

-I was involved with helping to organise the Inaugural Lincolnshire Rural Charities Dinner and it never ceased to amaze me the generosity from people, both financially and giving up their time to help.
-The Dinner took a lot of hard work from a comparatively small group of people but the reward of raising a huge amount of money and more importantly giving everyone a great night out truly makes up for it!
+I am involved with helping to organise the Lincolnshire Rural Charities Dinner and it never ceases to amaze me the generosity from people, both financially and giving up their time to help.
+The Dinner takes a lot of hard work from a comparatively small group of people but the reward of raising a huge amount of money and more importantly giving everyone a great night out, truly makes up for it!